aenarete/AtmosphericModels.jl/README.md

 <p align="center"><img src="./doc/wind_profile.png" width="500" /></p>

-The EXPLOG profile law is the fitted linear combination of the exponentional and the log law.
+The EXPLOG profile law is the fitted linear combination of the exponential and the log law.

 ## Usage
 ```julia